This topic describes how to log into VMware Tanzu Operations Manager (Ops Manager) for the first time after a new Ops Manager deployment.

 12. If you are using an HTTP proxy or HTTPS proxy, follow the instructions in Configuring Proxy Settings for the BOSH CPI.

-13. Read the End User License Agreement, and select the checkbox to accept the terms.
+13. Read the End User License Agreement, and select the check box to accept the terms.

-14. Select Provision an admin client in the BOSH UAA.
+14. Click Provision an admin client in the BOSH UAA.
 You can use this to enable BOSH automation with scripts and tooling.
 For more information, see Provision Admin Client in Creating UAA Clients for BOSH Director.

 15. Click Setup Authentication.